AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 ![image](https://github.com/user-attachments/assets/e3a72b15-6143-4f9a-a13d-676c4413381e)

 Fig 2: Visualization of Normalized Stock Prices
+##
+### **Volume Visualization:**
 ![image](https://github.com/user-attachments/assets/78dbf2c8-58e2-4c97-84c3-48cff83754dd)

-### **Volume Visualization:**

-Fig 3: Stocks Volume Visualization
+Fig 3: Stocks Volume Visualization:
+* **Oberservation:**  Note the spike in volume (pink graph) or _**Accumulation**_ of NVDA stocks between 2016 and 2018.
+This marks the beginning of institutional interest and accumulation of NVDA stocks

 ![image](https://github.com/user-attachments/assets/739f8577-8620-44b8-a29c-d6a2a2f9a4b9)
 fig 4: Normalized Stock Volume Visualization: Normalizing the volume changes the distribution and display of the dataset.
+The spike in volume (red graph) is probably due to hte discovery of NVDA by the _**retail traders**_ and other slow investors

 ##
 ### **Portfolio Daily Returns:**